Mostafam12/Basketball-Stat-Tracker/README.md

 * Within the `player-summary` component found in `frontend/src/app/player-summary/`, create an interface that describes the player summary data returned from the API.

 * Feel free to import additional modules of your choice, and design the interface however you wish.
 Just make sure that the `package.json` and `package-lock.json` are updated accordingly.

-# Application Setup
-In order to complete the Backend Engineering or Frontend Engineering deliverables, you will need to do all of the following setup items.
-Please follow the instructions below, from top to bottom sequentially, to ensure that you are set up to run the app.
-The app is run on an Angular frontend, Django backend, and a PostgreSQL database.

-## Set up database
-1. Download and install PostgreSQL from https://www.postgresql.org/download/
-2. Ensure PostgreSQL is running, and in a terminal run
-    ```
-    createuser okcapplicant --createdb;
-    createdb okc;
-    ```
-3. connect to the okc database to grant permissions `psql okc`
-    ```
-    create schema app;
-    alter user okcapplicant with password 'thunder';
-    grant all on schema app to okcapplicant;
-    ```

 ## Backend